1.6 How does an archive make data available?

 • What license and access categories does your archive support?

-• Are there agreements that depositors have to sign when archiving data?
+• Are there agreements that depositors have to sign when they deposit data in the archive?

 • Is the data of your data archive is harvested by other data repositories?
 What metadata service endpoint does your archive provide to facilitate this?

-• What activities does your data archive carry out to promote the use of the data?
+• What activities does your data archive carry out to promote the use of the data that is stored?

 Expert tips